OctopusDeploy/blog/blog/2022-11/local-images-minikube/index.md

 There are 2 ways around this:

 - Set `imagePullPolicy` to `Never` or `IfNotPresent`
-- Add a tag to the image, e.g. `docker build . -t underwaterapp:0.0.1` and `minikube image load underwater:0.0.1`
+- Add a tag to the image, for example, `docker build . -t underwaterapp:0.0.1` and `minikube image load underwater:0.0.1`

 ## Conclusion